Fêtes de Bayonne

 The festivals include musical and street performances, traditional dances, parades, and fireworks.

 The first "Fêtes de Bayonne," called "The Big Summer Festival," took place on July 13, 1932.
 It was instigated by a group of friends belonging to the Aviron Bayonnais rugby team.

 They wanted to create celebrations similar to those of San Fermin in Pamplona, Southern Basque Country (famous for their Running of the Bulls) in Bayonne.

+World War II & COVID-19 pandemic forced the Fêtes de Bayonne to go on hiatus from 1940 to 1945, and again in 2020.